The 4 EV Charging Modes You Need To Know About

 For charging mode 2, you need to use a dedicated charging cable.

-Charging your EV in Charging Mode 3
+Charging your EV in Mode 3 Charging

-EV Charging mode 3 is one of the most common charging modes for charging with alternating current (AC).
+EV mode 3 charging is one of the most common charging modes for charging with alternating current (AC).

-Charging in charging mode 3 works similarly to charging in charging mode 2, except that the wallbox is hardwired to the building's power supply.
+Charging in charging mode 3 works similarly to charging in mode 2, except that the wallbox is hardwired to the building's power supply.
 Therefore, the charging mode 3 charging station is not mobile.

 Either the charging cable is connected to such a charging station or you need to bring your own charging cable.